2024 UK gravel events - the best off-road races of the year

 Raiders Gravel

-Raiders have now been running for a few years at the very same location as the above Gralloch, but it is a lot less demanding - if you want it to be so.
-This year introduced a "ride" and "race" category to the three-day long event, meaning that you could either smash it on the beautiful Galloway forest tracks or enjoy the views and simply ride the courses that vary between 70 and 80km daily.
+Despite taking place at the same location as the Gralloch, this event is a lot less demanding.
+The three-day long event has a "ride" and "race" category, meaning that you could either smash it on the beautiful Galloway forest tracks or enjoy the views and simply ride the courses that vary between 70 and 80km for each day.

 Entries for the three days start from £195.